Zubin Varla

 Zubin Varla (born 1970) is a British actor and singer.
 He played the role of Judas in the 1996 West End revival of Jesus Christ Superstar, alongside Steve Balsamo (Jesus), Joanna Ampil (Mary Magdalene), and David Burt (Pilate).
-This production was staged at Lyceum Theatre, and was recorded in a full-length CD.
+This production was staged at Lyceum Theatre.
+He starred in the Off-West End production of Ghost Quartet and in 2022, he appeared in Tammy Faye at the Almeida Theatre, for which he won the 2023 Laurence Olivier Award for Best Actor in a Supporting Role in a Musical.